HOW THE MONEY FLOWS IN THE MUSIC BUSINESS

 When the records are sold outside of the United States, this is called “foreign” and as indicated above, the artist gets a royalty based upon the contractually negotiated terms for such sales.

-Although the performance of recordings (as opposed to the musical compositions so performed) on land-based radio and television stations does not currently generate a royalty to the company and thus not to the performer, when those recordings are used online (web sites, Internet radio and television stations and the like) those users pay a royalty for such use.
-This royalty is divided between the rights owner (i.e. label) and the Featured Artist.
-The artist should get the entirety of the Featured Artist share and, depending on the agreement the artist has with the label, a share of the label’s share.
-You must register with Sound Exchange to be paid.
+Although the performance of recordings (as opposed to the musical compositions so performed) on land-based radio and television stations does not currently generate a royalty to the company and thus not to the performer, when those recordings are used online and digitally (web sites, Internet radio and television stations and the like) those users pay a royalty for such use.
+This royalty is divided between the rights owner (i.e. label) and the Featured Artist and is paid directly to each party.
+The artist should get the entirety of the Featured Artist share and, depending on the agreement the artist has with the label, may be able to negotiate a share of the label’s share.
+The parties must register with Sound Exchange to be paid but the artist must also have appropriate provisions in the artist’s agreement with the label.

-Additionally, if the recordings are “monetized,” meaning that they are part of videos shown on YouTube or elsewhere and the service sells ads as part of the viewing experience, the service pays a share of that monetization to the featured artist and the label (as well as the publisher—see below).
-You must register with the service to be entitled to be paid.
+Additionally, if the recordings are “monetized,” meaning that they are part of videos shown on YouTube or elsewhere and the service sells ads as part of the viewing experience, the service pays a share of that monetization to the label (as well as the publisher—see below) so the artist would need to have a provision in the artist agreement with the label for a share thereof.
+The label must register with the service to be entitled to be paid.

 The above is merely a very general outline of how the money flows.
 There are many, many other complexities in a recording agreement and you should definitely not seek to negotiate such an agreement without the services of an experienced music/recording attorney.
 Read, as but two examples, “The All Around 360 Deal,” “The Six Potential Traps in a Recording Agreement” along with the other articles on my site.